 With many schools still closed and planning for distance learning, you may be required to hold a virtual back to school open house.
 In this post, I’ll share virtual Meet the Teacher ideas and how you can still welcome your new students, connect with families, and excite them about the coming school year.
+Read how to plan and manage an in-person Meet the Teacher Night in your classroom.

 How To Plan a Virtual Meet the Teacher Night